Many small steps

 Don’t look for the “jack of all trades”

-When talking to people interested in my fibromyalgia coaching, I hear one particular question again and again:
+When talking to people interested in my fibromyalgia coaching, I get asked one particular question again and again:

 “What is THE ONE tip to make me feel better?”